-Recognized as a distinct art and a profession, urban lighting has become an essential factor in the international impact of Lyon and its suburbs.
+Recognized as a distinct art and profession, urban and suburban lighting contributes to Lyon’s international reputation.